ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   TAM.

 token
-: The value in the token field is used to match responses to requests.
+: The value in the token parameter is used to match responses to requests.

 msg
-: The msg field contains optional diagnostics information encoded in UTF-8 {{RFC3629}} returned by the TEEP Agent.
+: The msg parameter contains optional diagnostics information encoded in UTF-8 {{RFC3629}} returned by the TEEP Agent.

 ## Error

+The Error message is used by the TEEP Agent to return an error.

+Like other TEEP messages, the Error message is signed, and the relevant CDDL snippet is shown below.
+The complete CDDL structure is shown in {{CDDL}}.

 ~~~~
-Error = [
+teep-error = [
-     type : uint,
+  type: TEEP-TYPE-teep-error,
-     token : uint,
+  token: uint,
-     error_code : uint,
+  err-code: uint,
-     {
+  options: {
-        ? err_msg : tstr,
-        ? cipher_suite : [+suite],
+     ? err-msg => text,
+     ? cipher-suites => [ + suite ],
-        ? version : [+version]
+     ? versions => [ + version ],
+     * $$teep-error--extensions,
+     * $$teep-option-extensions
   }
 ]
 ~~~~